 This post “A Semi-Solo Weekend in New Orleans” is not sponsored, but contain some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

-One of my favorite vacations was spent on a weekend in New Orleans in 2013.
+One of my favorite vacations was spent on a semi-solo weekend in New Orleans.
 I originally wanted to attend Essence Fest, but it was WAY too much for my budget.
 After speaking with old coworkers, we decided to visit New Orleans the weekend after.
-My flight was delayed, but my cousin still picked me up from the airport to drive to my hotel.
+Read more about what I did on my semi-solo weekend in New Orleans.

 I stayed at The New Orleans Marriott on Canal St. I was given a King-sized bed in a room overlooking the pool.
 Not much of a “view”, but it was convenient to have both a kid and adult swimming pool at the hotel.
 An added plus was the hotel’s location being walking distance to the French Quarter.
 If I wanted to have a good time, it was a walk or streetcar stop away.
 I was close enough to the action, but far enough that the area was quiet and I could rest when needed.